C r a f t s P e o p l e

 E l l a C a m p o

 Growing grapes didn’t start as a passion for me; at first, it was just a job.
-But the more I did it and the more I learned, the more I became personally invested in the land and the vines.
+As I worked and learned more, I grew deeply attached to the land and the vines.
 I found my calling being outdoors.